Liliane Klein-Lieber

 Liliane Klein-Lieber (2 June 1924 – 8 July 2020) was a French Resistance member.

 Biography

 She became in 1931 a member of the Eclaireuses et Eclaireurs israélites de France (EIF).

 During the Second World War, she was a social worker in the Grenoble region and was a member of the French Resistance.
 She found hideouts and provided false papers.
 During this period, she used the name Lyne Leclerc.

 She received the "Lion de Bronze" (in English : Bronze Lion) Award in 2006 for her commitment to the service of this movement.

 Klein-Lieber was Jewish, she died on 8 July 2020, aged 96.

+In 2021, with the help of Abu and Savannah,an EEIF groupe located in Paris were created with the name "Liliane Klein-Lieber", in order to commemorate Liliane.